ad-si/awesome-lego/README.md

 - [natejacobs/brickset-api] - Get LEGO set information using the Brickset API.
 - [node ldraw] - Node.js library to parse an LDraw file.
 - [node move hub] - Node.js library to communicate with the LEGO Boost Move Hub.
+- [pyldraw3] - A modern Python package for creating and manipulating LDraw format files.
 - [rioforce/lego-textures] - Textures scanned from real LEGO bricks.
 - [seankross/lego] - R data package featuring every LEGO set from 1970 to 2014.
 - [ldr_wgpu] - A Rust LDraw renderer using WGPU.